Chinese Civil War: Nationalist failures

-Popular support for Communists and cohesion
+Communist strategy

-In the meantime, the Communists continued their land reform programs, winning the support of the population in the countryside.
+The Communists developed their support and ability to mobilize villagers through their socioeconomic reforms.'
+The Communists continued their land reform programs, winning the support of the population in the countryside.
 This was a decisive factor in the Communists' success.
 Millions of peasants who obtained land through the movement joined the People's Liberation Army or assisted in its logistical networks.
 According to historian Brian DeMare, land redistribution was a critical factor because it linked the interests of peasants in the north and northeast to the Communists' success.
 Ultimately, the Communists obtained the greatest popular support of any insurgency in modern history.

 An important advantage of the Communists was the "extraordinary cohesion" within its top leadership.
 This cohesion not only secured it from defections during difficult times but also facilitated "communications and top level debates over tactics".
 The charismatic style of leadership of Mao Zedong created a "unity of purpose" and a "unity of command" which the KMT lacked.
 Apart from that, the CCP had mastered the manipulation of local politics to their benefit; this was also derived from their propaganda skills that had also been decentralised successfully by portraying their opponents as "enemies of all groups of Chinese" and itself as "defenders of the nation" and people (given the backdrop of the war with Japan).